snap-stanford/snap-python-64/doc/source/reference/graphs.rst

      .. describe:: GetNIdV(NIdV)

-        Returns IDs of all the nodes in vector *NIdV*, which must be of type *TIntV*.
+        Returns IDs of all the nodes in vector *NIdV*, which must be of type *TInt64V*.

      .. describe:: Edges()